A New Model

 What is OSUN’s added value?

-The Central European University and Bard College have succeeded in establishing long-term partnerships, integrating courses and curricula across academic institutions, promoting civic engagement, and creating pathways into higher education for underserved communities.
+The Central European University and Bard College have established a long-standing partnership approved and registered by the Regents of the State of New York.
+They have integrated courses and curricula across academic institutions, promoted civic engagement, and created pathways into higher education for underserved communities.
 OSUN will build on these successes by combining their elements in a single network, strengthening academic integration across partner institutions and achieving a truly global reach.

 What impact is OSUN expected to make?